bryanapperson/item-catalog/README.md

 ## Function documentation

-For documentation on tournament.py, use sphinx.
+For documentation on this project, use sphinx.
 It will format the docstrings for easy to view output.

 ## Instance specific settings